Christabel-BI/AdventureWorks-Sales-Analysis/README.md

 ## Project Overview

-The AdventureWorks Sales Analysis project serves as a testament to the power of data-driven decision-making.
-This project leverages the AdventureWorks dataset to perform a deep dive into sales performance, cost analysis, and customer preferences.
-By utilizing industry-standard tools and techniques, the project provides actionable insights that can drive business strategies.
-From SQL-based data cleaning to Excel-powered visualization, every step of this project reflects meticulous planning and execution.
-The resulting dashboard and analysis empower stakeholders with a clear understanding of key performance indicators, cost structures, and optimization opportunities.he project demonstrates skills in data extraction, transformation, analysis, and visualization using tools like SQL Server, Power Query, Power Pivot, and Excel.
+The AdventureWorks Sales Analysis project showcases how data can guide better business decisions.
+Using the AdventureWorks dataset, it analyzes sales performance, costs, and customer preferences.
+The project involves cleaning and exploring data with SQL, analyzing it, and creating visualizations in Excel.
+It results in a dashboard that highlights key metrics, sales, cost details, and improvement opportunities.
+Tools like SQL Server, Power Query, Pivot table, and Excel were used, demonstrating skills in data extraction, exploration, transformation, analysis, and visualization.

 ### Business Question
 Write SQL queries and create a dashboard in Excel that contains charts showing: